telstra-digital/ansible-role-confluence/README.md

 # Ansible Role: Confluence

-Installs and configures Confluence.
+Installs and configures an Atlassian Confluence Wiki instance.

 ## Requirements

 * Java

+## Optional components

+* PostgreSQL

 ## Role Handlers

-None.
+* confluence
 Service state is expected to be controlled by a playbook.

 ## Role Variables